jonaslu/spad-mats/README.md

 In addition you need the psql command-line.
 It's available as a standalone package in most distros so you don't need the full postgres-installation (e g [postgres-libs](https://archlinux.org/packages/extra/x86_64/postgresql-libs/) in arch linux).

+If you want to import the 100 most popular repos via [clone-repos.sh](clone-repos.sh) and run the stats in [RESULT.md](RESULT.md) then you also need [pup](https://github.com/ericchiang/pup) installed.
+Your package manager should have it.

 # Installation
 Clone this repository to a local folder.